-Oklahoma’s Republican Gov. Kevin Stitt signed legislation last month banning nearly all abortions in that state — the only exception is for abortions necessary “to save the life of a pregnant woman in a medical emergency.”
+Oklahoma’s Republican Gov. Kevin Stitt, for example, signed legislation in April banning nearly all abortions in that state — the only exception is for abortions necessary “to save the life of a pregnant woman in a medical emergency.”
 The new law increases the maximum penalty to 10 years plus a $100,000 fine.

 Two lessons can be gleaned from this effort to make Oklahoma law more anti-abortion than it already was.
-Both hinge on the Supreme Courtoverturning Roe v.
-Wade — which it is poised to do, according to a leaked draft opinion published by Politico Monday night.
+Both hinge on the Supreme Court overturning Roe v.
+Wade — a move foreshadowed by a leaked draft opinion published by Politico in May, and confirmed Friday.

 First, nearly half the states in the country will almost immediately permit little to no access to abortion when the decision is finalized and announced.
 Second, more states could quickly follow, while states with existing bans could enact even more restrictive laws.

-Last December, the Court heard oral arguments in Dobbs v.
-Jackson Women’s Health Organization, a case out of Mississippi that explicitly asks the Court to overrule Roe, the landmark 1973 case that established a constitutional right to an abortion.
+Last December, the Court heard oral arguments in Dobbs, a case out of Mississippi that explicitly asked the Court to overrule Roe.
+Most of the Court’s six Republicans appeared quite eager to do so.
 Less than two weeks later, the Court handed down a decision in a case out of Texas that permits states to ban abortion completely, as long as they use a needlessly complicated mechanism to enforce the law.

 According to the Guttmacher Institute, a pro-reproductive rights research group, and to news reports tracking recent anti-abortion legislation, 22 states already have laws on the books that either ban abortion outright or ban it very early in a pregnancy.
 These aren’t just the so-called “trigger laws,” which are designed to quickly take effect with minimal to no legislative effort if Roe is overturned.
 Oklahoma and several other states still have abortion bans from before 1973, when Roe was originally handed down, that were never repealed during the half-century in which Roe prevented them from operating.
 Other states have passed new abortion bans since 1973.

-The reason these extant bans haven’t been enforced is that anyone charged with violating them would have won in court, because Roe forbids states from banning abortions.
-Without Roe, however, that would no longer be the case.
+The reason these extant bans haven’t been enforced is that anyone charged with violating them would have won in court, because Roe forbid states from banning abortions.
+Without Roe, however, that will no longer be the case.